 Puke Two reaches for me, “You ain’t gonna do….”

 Nikko clocks him in the throat and sticks her bony knee hard in his nuts.
-Then she whaps her elbow into Puke Three’s nose, followed by a sharp, hard sidekick to his knee.
+Then she whaps her elbow into Puke Three’s nose, followed by a joint destroying sidekick to his knee.
 It’s permanently deformed, knees work back and forth, not side to side.

 Puke One is forming a punch, then throwing it.
 Unfortunately for him, he’s throwing it at me.
 That means I see it coming in slo-mo, duck at the last millisecond, enabling his fist to connect with the metal support pole.
 It doesn’t give, his hand does.